SonyaMoisset/News_REACT-REDUX/README.md

 - Likes/dilsikes React component

-### A user can seethe latest news and other news on the homepage
+### A user can see the latest news and other news on the homepage
 ![Homepage](https://github.com/SonyaMoisset/news-redux/blob/master/homepage.png)

 ### A user can navigate to news articles